Writty/Open/README.md

 # Writty
-A free open-source text editor that helps you focus on what matters.
+An open-source text editor that helps you focus on what matters.
-For more information please visit [Writty](https://writtyapp.com/)
+For more information or to install the Chrome extension, please visit [writtyapp.com](https://writtyapp.com/)

 **Version 1.4.0**